 ODOT's Office of Innovative Funding develops strategic, innovative projects that enhance Oregon's multi-modal transportation system.
 We seek new partners, technologies and developers that can lead to transportation system-level change and improve mobility for Oregonians around the state.

 Oregon’s Road Usage Charge Program

 is leading the nation with the first operational per-mile charging system, called OReGO.
 ODOT began exploring road charging in 2001 as an alternative way to fund transportation projects as the fuels tax becomes unsustainable.

 Automated vehicles use sensors and computer systems to drive themselves, either partially or entirely.

 are expanding mobility options and have the potential to increase safety.

 The Oregon Innovative Partnerships Program develops partnerships with private entities and units of government that will expedite project delivery, maximize innovation in project development and leverage public funding with private resources.

-To become a project of the Office of Innovation, the Oregon Transportation Commission must make a formal finding that doing so will “…have the potential to accelerate cost-effective delivery and promote innovative approaches to carrying out the project.”
+To become a project of the Office of Innovative Funding, the Oregon Transportation Commission must make a formal finding that doing so will “…have the potential to accelerate cost-effective delivery and promote innovative approaches to carrying out the project.”

 ODOT uses the Innovative Partnerships Program to investigate and pursue a variety of projects, from privately financed toll roads and electric vehicle fast charge stations to fiber optic infrastructure and high-speed passenger trains.
 This way, ODOT can respond nimbly to transportation improvement opportunities as they arise.